xyanglu/TicTacToe/README.md

 Installation:

-To run the game, open the .java file with an IDE and run the file
+To run the game, run the .java file